 In March 2002, we expanded our existing alliance with Esteve to develop, market and sell Surfaxin throughout Europe, Central and South America, and Mexico.
-In connection with this new Esteve collaboration, Esteve purchased \$4 million of common stock (at a 50% premium over the average closing price for the 30 days $\,$ prior to the closing date) and paid us a non-refundable licensing fee of \$500,000.
+In connection with this new Esteve collaboration, Esteve purchased \$4 million of common stock (at a 50% premium over the average closing price for the 30 days prior to the closing date) and paid us a non-refundable licensing fee of . \$500,000.
 Esteve agreed to provide certain commercialization services for Surfaxin for the treatment of Respiratory Distress Syndrome in premature infants, Meconium Aspiration Syndrome in full-term infants and Acute Lung Injury/Acute Respiratory Distress Syndrome in adult patients.
 We have agreed to an exclusive supply agreement which provides that Esteve will purchase from us all of its Surfaxin drug product requirements at an established transfer price based on sales of Surfaxin by Esteve and/or its sublicensee(s).
-Esteve has also agreed to sponsor certain clinical trial costs related to obtaining regulatory approval in Europe for the Acute Lung Injury/Acute Respiratory Distress Syndrome indications.
+Esteve has also agreed to sponsor certain clinical trial costs related to obtaining regulatory approval in Europe for Acute Lung Injury/Acute Respiratory Distress Syndrome indications.
 Esteve also agreed to make certain milestone payments to us upon the attainment of European marketing regulatory approval of Surfaxin.
 The license fees (including the premium paid for common stock) has been accounted for as deferred revenue and will be recognized as revenue using a straight line method through the anticipated date of FDA approval for the first Surfaxin neonatal indication.

 We will need to generate significant revenues from product sales and or related royalties and transfer prices to achieve and maintain profitability.
-Through March 31, 2002, we have had no revenues from any product sales, and have not achieved profitability on a quarterly or annual basis.
+Through June 30, 2002, we have yet to generate any revenues from product sales, and have not achieved profitability on a quarterly or annual basis.
 Our ability to achieve profitability depends upon, among other things, our ability to develop products, obtain regulatory approval for products under development and enter into agreements for product development, manufacturing and commercialization.
 In addition, our results are dependent upon the performance of our strategic partners and third party suppliers.
 Moreover, we may never achieve significant revenues or profitable operations from the sale of any of our products or technologies.
+See "Risks Related to Our Business-If we cannot raise additional capital, we may need to discontinue our research and development activities.
+In addition, any additional financing could result in equity dilution."

-Through March 31, 2002, we had not generated taxable income.
+Through June 30, 2002, we had not generated taxable income.
 At December 31, 2001, net operating losses available to offset future taxable income for Federal tax purposes were approximately \$47.5 million.
 The future utilization of such loss carryforwards may be limited pursuant to regulations promulgated under Section 382 of the Internal Revenue Code.
 In addition, as of December 31, 2001, we had a research and development tax credit carryforward of \$846,000.
 The Federal net operating loss and research and development tax credit carryforwards expire beginning in 2008 and continuing through 2021.